Club History

 |

-This photo of two yachts was taken by Len Young in the 1950s and was taken for the Kenya Railways Co. advertising campaign of the same period.
+This photo of two Royal Corinthian One Design yachts, was taken by Len Young in the 1950s for the Kenya Railways Co. advertising campaign of the same period.
 The original has pride of place above the fireplace in the clubhouse.

 |